Purdue vs. Xavier College Basketball Predictions & Picks - November 13

 Purdue vs. Xavier Predictions & Picks: Spread, Total - November 13

-Monday's game between the Purdue Boilermakers (2-0) and Xavier Musketeers (2-0) matching up at Mackey Arena has a projected final score of 75-66 (according to our computer prediction) in favor of Purdue, who is listed as the favorite by our model.
-The game will start at 8:30 PM ET on November 13.
+Monday's contest between the Purdue Boilermakers (2-0) and Xavier Musketeers (2-0) going head to head at Mackey Arena has a projected final score of 75-66 (according to our computer prediction) in favor of Purdue, who is listed as the favorite by our model.
+The game will begin at 8:30 PM ET on November 13.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!